 When I visited this market there were not many stalls, but there were lots of beautiful things.

-This is the local bread.
-Its name is "la coppia".
-It is called "ciupeta" in the local dialect.
-The first written informations about this bread comes from 1536 when Cristoforo da Messibugo; the court cook at the Estense court reported about a kind of twisted bread at a carnival banquet offered by the duke.
+The first written informations about it comes from 1536 when a court cook at the Estense court reported about a kind of twisted bread at a carnival banquet offered by the duke.
 Perhaps a similar kind of bread still existed in the XIII century.

 This bread is made of wheat flour of 0 kind, water, lard, extra virgin oil, yeast, salt and malt.
 It has a x shape with its end made of a kind of twisted bread sticks.

 A typical Ferrarese dish you should try is the cappellacci di zucca.
 These are large noodles filled with a mixture of pumpkin, Reggian Parmesan or Parma Grana cheese; eggs, grated bread, eggs, salt, and nutmeg.